How to know when you have enough career advice

 Clarity doesn't come from finding a consensus among your peers.
 It comes from isolating the logic that applies to you.

 So, how do you know when you have enough career advice?
 You have enough advice when you stop learning and start stalling.
-At the executive level, there is a "tipping point" where more opinions don't lead to better results—they just create noise and delay.
+At the executive level, there is a "tipping point" where more opinions don't lead to better results.
+They just create noise and delay.
 If you’re hearing the same things over and over, or if you’re looking for one more person to "confirm" what you already know, you’re likely using advice as a way to avoid the discomfort of making a tough call.
 Since no decision comes with a 100% guarantee, "enough" is the moment you understand the risks well enough to own the outcome and move forward.

 If you find yourself saying, "I just need one more perspective before I decide," you aren't looking for information.
 You are likely looking for someone else to back your choice so you don't have to carry the weight of it alone.
 It's understandable.
 This is important.
 But is it helpful and is it necessary?